Auto-Compressing Networks: Auto-Compressing Networks

 \subsection{Emergent Gradient Paths}

 \textbf{The \textit{forward} and \textit{backward} components:} As shown in Table \ref{tab:connectivity}, each gradient $w_i$ (see $\frac{\partial y_*}{\partial w_i}$ in the 3rd column of the respective table) decomposes into forward and backward terms.
-The \textit{forward} term consists of the forward propagated signal up to layer $i$ and determines gradient and forward propagation stability (whether the signal vanishes or explodes), while the \textit{backward} term influences learning, containing information coming from the loss and traversing subsequent layers.
+The forward term determines gradient and forward propagation stability (whether the signal vanishes or explodes), while the backward term influences learning.
 For backward paths, 1D FFNs contain a single path, while 1D ACNs have $L-i+1$: one direct path using the layer's own long connection to the output, plus $L-i$ additional paths where gradient flows from each subsequent layer's long connection and back through the network.
 1D ResNets have $2^{L-i}$ paths since at each layer there are two options: flow through the network or follow the residual connection.
 It is also worth observing that ACNs feature a forward term identical to FFNs for intermediate layers (single path), while their backward components is closer to ResNets since it consists of multiple paths.
-Finally, it is worth mentioning that the FFN path is a subset of the ACN paths, which in turn are contained in the ResNet paths, so, for the set of paths $B$ of the backward term one may write: